The pocket pit bull, or miniature pit bull as this breed is sometimes known, is a more compact version of the well-known American pit bull terrier.

 Interactive play with their owners, with games such as fetch, will also help to physically stimulate them and strengthen the bond between dog and owner.

 It is essential that training begins from day one.
+There are numerous puppy training tips available to help with training.

 Positive reinforcement is the preferred method for training, with recall being a vital behavior to learn as soon as possible.